percona-platform/saas-ui/packages/platform-core/README.md

 ## Publishing

-- Install a package `np` globally with `npm i -g np`
+- Install a package `np` globally: `npm i -g np`
-- cd to /packages/platform-core
+- Gp to platform-core: `cd packages/platform-core`
-- Publish from a non-main branch `np patch --no-release-draft --any-branch --yolo --tag=latest`
+- Publish from a branch other than main: `np patch --no-release-draft --any-branch --yolo` or
-- Publish from the main branch `np patch --no-release-draft --yolo --tag=latest`
+- Publish from the main branch `np patch --no-release-draft --yolo`

+## Important

+- This project does not leverage imports through statics paths because `tsc` does not properly support them when generating types.